AlvaroQuir0ga/AlvaroQuir0ga/README.md

 - 🌱 Cybersecurity and artificial intelligence enthusiast.
 - ✍️ I read a lot about psychology and neuroscience as hobbies or side activities.
 - ☕ I believe a cup of tea and a walk can be the ultimate solution to any stress.
+- 👯 I’m looking forward to collaborate on open source projects.
+-

 <h3>🛠 Tech Stack</h3>